-Longleaf 2018 will screen 73 juried films to engage, enrich, and entertain you.
-Join us on May 11 and 12—at the North Carolina Museum of History—for film, fun, and community through the following 2018 Official Selections.
+Longleaf 2019 will screen 59 juried films, and all of them will engage, enrich, and entertain you during film blocks scheduled for Friday, May 10, and Saturday, May 11, at the North Carolina Museum of History.
+Join us for film, fun, and community through the following 2019 Official Selections.

 click on an image to expand it

 This short documentary reveals the economic impact of climate change on the Appalachian ski industry and offers insight into what the future holds for a sport threatened by global warming.
 Click here to watch a trailer; click here to read a synopsis from Dustin Foote Media; or click here to follow Bridget on Twitter.